 1. It is linked with WordPress and cannot be used without it.

 2. While basic themes and plugins are free, the premium ones cost a lot.

 WooCommerce Store Examples That Will Inspire You

-And finally, here are list of 10 excellent WooCommerce store examples.
-May be in the process of creation your own WooCommerce shop, you can draw inspiration from from these examples.
+And finally, here is a list of 10 excellent WooCommerce store examples.
+Maybe in the process of creating your own WooCommerce shop, you can draw inspiration from these examples.